A Chat with Terrie Lloyd about the Japan Journey

 But I do want to plan to survive in the future.
 You know, I have five kids, and they’re all half-Japanese, so I only want the best for them.

 And, uh, you know, we need a healthy, vibrant Japan commercially and societally, and one way to do that is to bring in new blood.
-So anyway, the good news is that there are several national efforts to help startups in Japan.
+Anyway, the good news is that there are several national efforts to help startups in Japan.

 Places like Tokyo, Yokohama, Nagoya, Osaka, Kyoto, Fukuoka, and Sapporo, where they’re deliberately inviting foreign entrepreneurs to enter competitions, and then in winning those competitions, they get local support and local investment, and they set up in Japan.
 And this is really exciting to see.